openmc-dev/openmc/docs/source/usersguide/depletion.rst

    The accuracy of results when using ``constant-power`` is entirely dependent on your depletion chain.
 Make sure it has sufficient data to resolve the dynamics of your particular scenario.

-This class has two ways to initalize it; the default constructor accepts an :class:`openmc.Materials` object and one-group microscopic cross sections as a :class:`pandas.DataFrame`, while the `from_nuclides` method accepts a volume and dictionary of nuclide concentrations in place of the :class:`openmc.Materials` object in addition to the other parameters.
+This class has two ways to initalize it: the default constructor accepts an :class:`openmc.Materials` object and one-group microscopic cross sections as a :class:`pandas.DataFrame`, while the ``from_nuclides`` method accepts a volume and dictionary of nuclide concentrations in place of the :class:`openmc.Materials` object in addition to the other parameters.
 The class includes helper functions to construct the dataframe from a csv file